tylerdvo/AI-Coding-Documentation-Assistant/README.md

-# GPT Documentation Assistant
+# AI Coding Documentation Assistant

 ## Overview

-GPT Documentation Assistant is a powerful Visual Studio Code extension that leverages AI to automatically generate and update code documentation across multiple programming languages.
+This Documentation Assistant is a powerful Visual Studio Code extension that leverages AI to automatically generate and update code documentation across multiple programming languages.

 ## Features